 As a player it is not sufﬁcient to merely train on a daily basis, it is also essential to gain match experience to apply skills to realistic situations and to be effective on the pitch.

-So it is with corporate governance and the PFA will continue to seek more opportunities for our members to hone their skills and truly become Effective Board Members.
+So it is with corporate governance and the PFA Charity will continue to seek more opportunities for players to hone their skills and truly become Effective Board Members.